dseeni/dotfiles-1/README.md

 brew install neovim
 ```

 - Configure your terminal background color to `#3a3a3a` for best integration with my vim/tmux config.
 Adding some padding inside the terminal is also recommended, if possible.
+If you use the default gnome terminal then you don't need to do anything as [the necessary CSS](.config/gtk-3.0/gtk.css) is already included.

 - Configure terminal colors to: